metapolator/metapolator/specimen,-and-glyph-interaction.md

 **rule**: the specimen scrolls.
 Where possible, horizontally all typesetting is fitted to the panel width.
 The setup line does not scroll with the specimen (fixed position).

 ### glyph boxes
 clicking on a glyph or between two glyphs depends on the glyph boxes; these are rectangles based on the font metrics that can be drawn ‘around’ each glyph.
-Below we see for the glyphs ‘A’ and ‘V’ how their box overlap is ‘split down the middle’ and how two non-overlapping boxes are created:
+Below we see for the glyphs ‘A’ and ‘V’ how their box overlap is resolved by ‘splitting the difference’ and two non-overlapping boxes are created:

 ![](http://mmiworks.net/metapolator/glyphboxes.png)